Ballabhpurer Roopkotha: Plot

 In 1961, Ray Bahadur Bhupati Ray, the King of Ballabhpur village, is deep in debt.
 His only material asset is his crumbling 400-year-old ancestral palace.
 Bhupati wants to move to Kolkata and start a dental clinic, and he tries to sell the palace to pay off his debts.

-As a potential buyer, businessman Mr. Haldar, informs him that he will come over to take a look at the property.
-Bhupati and his faithful butler, Monohar set about to give the house a new look.
+As a potential buyer, businessman Mr. Haldar, informs him that he will come over to take a look at the property, Bhupati and his faithful butler, Monohar, set about to give the house a new look.
 They seek help from three of Bhupati's local creditors, Saha, Srinath and Paban.
-Bhupati's college friend, Sanjib becomes a part of the act by playing the estate's dewan.
+Bhupati's college friend Sanjib suddenly arrives there and becomes a part of the act by playing the estate's dewan.